Pootie Tang: Production

 Originally a Paramount Classics film titled Pootie Tang in Sine Your Pitty on the Runny Kine, the budget was increased and transferred to the main Paramount Pictures division.
-Louis C.K. has stated that he was all but fired from the film during the editing phase.
+After watching Louis C.K. talk to Caldecot Chubb, one of the movie's producers, Rock predicted that Chubb would eventually betray an unsuspecting C.K. and take the movie away from him.
+C.K. has said that he was all but fired from the film during the editing phase.
 According to him, Ali LeRoi was hired to extensively re-edit the film.
 Openly agreeing with Roger Ebert's dismissive criticism that the movie should not have even been released, C.K. has said that the finished product, though containing parts he enjoyed, was far from his own vision.

 Reception

 Critical reception was generally negative.
 On Rotten Tomatoes, the film has an approval rating of 27% based on 45 reviews, with an average score of 3.7/10.
 The site's critical consensus states: "Based as it is on a short skit, Pootie Tang overstays its welcome."
 On Metacritic, the film received a score of 31 based on 19 reviews, indicating "generally unfavorable reviews".

 Roger Ebert gave the film a half-star rating, criticizing it for its excessive use of vulgar language and demeaning portrayal of women, describing it as a "train wreck" and finishing his review by bluntly stating "This film is not in a releasable condition."
 Nathan Rabin at The A.V.
 Club said Pootie Tang "borders on audience abuse" and "confuse[s] idiocy for absurdity and randomness for wit."
 In 2009, fellow A.V.
 Club writer Scott Tobias revisited the film and included it in his New Cult Canon series, noting that "Pootie Tang repelled mainstream critics and audiences, but it holds an exalted status among alt-comedians and fans of subversive anti-comedy in general."

 Kevin Murphy also praised the film in his book A Year at the Movies: